 There is a gauge to check the size of your bag at check in and in the departure lounge, if your bag will not comfortably fit within the gauge it will be placed in the hold and a charge of £30 will be made.
 If you go directly to the boarding gate and your bag is found to be oversize the charge increases to £45.

 There are no weight restrictions within reasonable limits the criteria being that you are able to place the bag in the overhead locker unaided.

 In addition to the one piece of hand luggage allowed, passengers may also take on board an overcoat, shawl, umbrella, crutches or walking frame or stick and one bag of goods purchased at the airport shops after passing through security and passport control.

-Hand bags, briefcases, laptop cases and shop purchases must be placed inside your one piece of hand baggage.
+Standard fare passengers must place hand bags, briefcases and laptop cases inside their one piece of hand baggage.